jaimetur/PhotoMigrator/README.md

 Welcome to <span style="color:green">**CloudPhotoMigrator** </span>Tool:

-This tool has been designed to Interact and Manage different Photo Cloud Services.
+This tool has been designed to Interact and Manage different Photos Cloud Services.
 As of today, the Supported Photo Cloud Services are:
 - **Google Photos**
-- **Synology Photos**
+- **Synology Photos** - Features included:
+  - Upload Album(s)
+  - Upload ALL (from folder)
+  - Download Album(s)
+  - Download ALL (into folder)
+  - Remove ALL Assets
+  - Remove ALL Albums
+  - Remove Empty Albums
+  - Remove Duplicates Albums
-- **Immich Photos**
+- **Immich Photos** - Features included:
+  - Upload Album(s)
+  - Upload ALL (from folder)
+  - Download Album(s)
+  - Download ALL (into folder)
+  - Remove ALL Assets
+  - Remove ALL Albums
+  - Remove Empty Albums
+  - Remove Duplicates Albums
+  - Remove Orphans Assets
 - **Apple Photos**
   (not available yet but is on the ROADMAP.md for next release)